 EDU345 Introduction to Teaching Reading (2)

-Explores history, theories, developmental stages, phonics and components of literacy instruction for children with and without disabilities, as well as English language learners.
-Prerequisite: approval for teacher
+Explores the history, theories, developmental stages, phonics, and components of literacy instruction for children with and without disabilities, as well as English language learners.
+Prerequisite: approval for teacher education program.

 Explores teaching methods, strategies and materials in reading, writing, speaking and listening for typical and atypical learners.
-Field experience and collaboration included.
-Prerequisites: program approval for early childhood education and ED345.
+Field experience required.
+Prerequisites: program approval for early childhood education and EDU345.
+Materials fee.

-Explores teaching theories, methods, strategies and materials in reading, writing, listening and speaking for the elementary aged learners with and without disabilities.
-Field experience and collaboration included.
-Prerequisites: program approval for teacher education and ED345.
+Explores teaching theories, methods, strategies and materials in reading, writing, listening and speaking for elementary learners with and without disabilities.
+Field experience required.
+Prerequisites: program approval for teacher education and EDU345.
+Materials fee.

 EDU348 Assessment for the Classroom Teacher (2)

-Further develops the preservice teacher's conceptual and technical skills in reading assessment required of classroom teachers under the Massachusetts Department of Education's accountability program.
-Guided by the five components of reading defined by the National Reading Panel, preservice teachers look at assessment of student performance as it aligns to instruction and curriculum.
-Students examine the role that validity, reliability, test bias and item construction play in ensuring a quality and meaningful assessment instrument,
+Further develops preservice teachers’ conceptual and technical skills in reading assessment.
+Preservice teachers look at the assessment of student performance as it aligns with instruction and curriculum.
+Examines the role that validity, reliability, test bias, and item construction play in ensuring a quality and meaningful assessment instrument.
+Taken concurrently with EDU346 or 347.
+Materials fee.

 EDU352 Teaching Reading in the Content Areas (4)

-Explores teaching theories, methods, strategies and assesment materials for teaching literacy and independent learning skills to middle school and secondary students with and without learning disabilities.
+Explores teaching theories, methods, strategies and assessment materials for teaching literacy and independent learning skills to middle school and secondary students with and without learning disabilities.
 Field experience required.
-Prerequisites: ED 226 and approval for teacher education program.
+Prerequisites: EDU226 and approval for teacher education program.
+Materials fee.

 EDU371 Selected Topics (2)

 Examines selected topics appropriate for educators.
-Repeatable.
-Prerequisite: permission of instructor.
+Repeatable with different topics.
+Prerequisite: permission of instructor and department chair.

 EDU407 Special Education Seminar (2)